3.2 Stress and Accent Placement

 Key Takeaways

-- Stress is the perceived emphasis placed on a syllable, often heard through force, length, or pitch movement.
+- Stress is the perceived prominence of a syllable, heard as extra force, length, or pitch movement, and it can create a rule without changing any segment.

 Hear the beat, not the spelling

 Stress is the extra prominence a syllable receives.
-It can sound louder, longer, higher, lower, or simply more forceful than nearby syllables.
-In practice-style DLAB preparation, stress matters because an artificial-language rule may treat BA-na, ba-NA, and ba-na-LO as different even if a learner is tempted to treat them as similar strings.
+It can sound louder, longer, higher, lower, or simply more forceful than its neighbors.
+On the DLAB this is a top-value skill because an invented-language rule may treat BA-na, ba-NA, and ba-na-LO as three different things even when a learner is tempted to lump the strings together.
+The segments stay the same; only the beat moves, and the beat carries the answer.

 | Stress label | Practice notation | What to retain |